 Who needs to take action

-Where as your risk register captures and assigns responsibility for project-related risks, a decision register is a concept taken from CMMI in which you capture responsibility for decisions that are made concerning project requirements -- both technical and execution-related.
-Tracking changes across both of these domains gives unrivalled visibility into the project, so everyone from owners to sub-contractors fully understands what is changing and why.
-This allows teams to be proactive, nimble and more effective in their work, especially if they can gather this information with ease from a SSOT.
+Whereas your risk register captures and assigns responsibility for project-related risks, a decision register is a concept taken from CMMI in which you capture responsibility for decisions that are made concerning project requirements — both technical and execution-related.
+Tracking changes across both of these domains gives unrivaled visibility into the project, so everyone from owners to sub-contractors fully understands what is changing and why.
+This allows teams to be proactive, nimble and more effective in their work, especially if they can gather this information with ease from an SSOT.

 We’d love to hear your thoughts on the ways that you work to effectively manage requirements while you practice Advanced Work Packaging.
-Let us know what you think!
-Email us at: firstname.lastname@example.org
+Let us know what you think, contact us today.

-Learn about how can the Concord Team and Platform support your project's AWP delivery and POC here.
+Learn about how the Concord Team and platform can support your project’s AWP delivery and POC here.